 Psychotherapy is an opportunity to talk and reflect over your feelings, thoughts and problems.
 Writing down your thoughts and feelings regularly and exploring them with a Counsellor, friend or therapist can facilitate your healing.
 I recommend a Biblical Counsellor who has knowledge and experience of healing trauma, is Spirit led and encourages the Holy Spirit to facilitate in the counselling sessions.

 I believe that conventional psychotherapy can affect the mental health and the well being of the abused victim.
-I know this from experience as a psychotherapist and also from having received 32 years as a client in conventional psychotherapy for the treatment of abuse, which I fully healed from just over two decades ago.
+I know this from experience as a psychotherapist and also from having received 34 years as a client in conventional psychotherapy for the treatment of abuse, which I fully healed from just over two decades ago.
 (I am a survivor of all kinds of abuse and I started receiving Psychotherapy at age 9.)
 Dwelling on the past constantly in conventional therapy can be like constantly re-opening a wound, this does not allow space and time to heal adequately and deal with issues of the present moment effectively.

 I believe it is important to come from a point of view of pacifism, be loving and solution focused.
 Psychotherapy is usually client directed and as a result of this if the client lacks insight into the problem and is unable to see the best solution then the client will be stuck in a state of despair, frustration and will feel lost.